Laksana-Sriharan/Laksana-Sriharan/README.md

 ## Laksana Sriharan
-🎓 BSc Hons (Computer Science) Undergraduate at University of Jaffna | 💻 Former Intern a WSO2
+🎓 BSc Hons (Computer Science) Undergraduate at University of Jaffna | 💻 Intern at WSO2

 🚀 About Me
 <ul>